» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Pharmacology

-A more potent analgesic than Demerol, or Morphine.
-It is a synthetic opiate that is a partial agonist, and that is structurally related to Morphine.
-Unlike Morphine it possess less cardiovascular effects, and respiratory center sensitivity.
+Butorphanol is a synthetic partial opiate agonist that is structurally related to Morphine.
+It is a more potent analgesic than Morphine, but unlike Morphine it possesses less cardiovascular effects, and respiratory center sensitivity.

 Butorphanol binds to opiate receptors at sites in the central nervous system and alters perception and response to pain.
 It also has the ability to act as an antitussive.

-Duration of action appears to be 4 hours.
+Duration of action following dose appears to be 4 hours.

 It is absorbed in the gut with its highest distribution levels being in the kidney, liver, and intestine.
 Levels throughout other tissues are found to be higher than plasma.
-The drug is metabolized in the liver, crosses placental barrier, distributed into breast milk, excreted in urine and bile and eliminated in the feces.
+The drug is metabolized in the liver, crosses placental barrier, and distributed into breast milk.
+It is excreted in urine and bile and eliminated in the feces.

 Safety in pregnant and very young animals has not been determined.